C and O Employees' Hospital Association

 All claims for services provided our members must be received within one year from the date the services were rendered to be eligible for payment by COEHA.
 Also, all corrected rebills should be received within one year from the original denial date to be eligible for payment by COEHA.

-We can process Medicare Parts A and B from the remittance notices we receive during the crossover from GHI (Medicare COB contractor).
-We no longer require a paper claim.
+COEHA can process Medicare Parts A and B from the remittance notices received during the crossover from GHI (Medicare COB contractor), and paper claims are no longer required.

 If a paper claim is filed, it should be on a UB-04 or CMS-1500 Form, with the appropriate Medicare Remittance Notice and/or other insurance payment record attached, to the following address: